WELCOME TO GRAN ELÉCTRICA

 Gran Eléctrica is an authentic Mexican restaurant in the heart of DUMBO.
 Together, owners Tamer Hamawi, Elise Rosenberg, and Emelie Kihlstrom, offer an authentic and market-driven Mexican menu inspired by travels abroad, particularly traditional Mexican street fare.
 Creating a new take on regionally-influenced Mexican cuisine, the menu aims to showcase a diversity of dishes from across the country.

 Gran Eléctrica’s emphasis on keeping our menu rooted in authentic Mexican cooking and techniques is expressed through items like fresh hand-pressed tortillas crafted with heirloom corn, house-made crema and queso fresco, as well as spicy chorizo made on site.

-The beverage program incorporates Mexican flavors with seasonal ingredients, and cocktails geaturing tequila and mezcal by small-batch and artisan distillers.
+The beverage program incorporates Mexican flavors with seasonal ingredients, and cocktails featuring tequila and mezcal by small-batch and artisan distillers.
 We also offer a concise list of natural wines.